cwellsx/time/src/topbar/markdown/now.md

 The text changes to Started and new elements are displayed on the page:

 - Stop, Next, and Cancel buttons
-- An input element for a Comment
-- Optional input elements for a Task and Tags
+- An input element for a Comment (and optional input elements for a Task and Tags)

 ## Comment and Stop